SteffeyDev/atemOSC/README.md

 ## OSC API

-The full list of the OSC-addresses available for your switcher can be obtained by clicking the "Show OSC Addresses" button once you've connected atemOSC to your switcher.
+The full list of the OSC-addresses available for your switcher can be obtained by going to the "OSC Addresses" tab once you've connected atemOSC to your switcher.
 The list below is just an overview of what the addresses may look like for a generic switcher.

+All addresses must start with `/atem/`.  atemOSC will ignore all OSC commands it receives whose address does not start with `/atem/`.

+### Multi-switcher support

+By default, all commands will be sent to the first connected switcher.
+If you connect multiple switchers to atemOSC, you will need to provide a nickname for each switcher and use that nickname in the address to specify which switcher to send the command to.

+For example, `/atem/my-switcher-1/transition/auto` will trigger an automatic transition on the switcher whose nickname is `my-switcher-1`

 ### Program and Preview Selection

+By default, commands will be sent to the first mix effect block (M/E).
+To send commands on other mix effect blocks, use the address: `/atem/me/$i/program <number>`, where `$i` is 1, 2, 3, or 4

  - **Black** `/atem/program 0`